Central New Mexico Community College

 “We’ve seen the vulnerabilities of the internet, and Blockchain is definitely the future because the data that lives there is not only verified, but also immutable and totally trustworthy.”

 Senior Technology Advisor to CNM Ingenuity

-The diplomas issued to students within CNM’s Ingenuity programs use the BTC blockchain, which means they can never be tampered with and can easily be verified by any potential employer.
-As of the Summer Term, Ingenuity had issued about 300 total diplomas.
+The credentials issued to students within CNM’s Ingenuity programs use the BTC blockchain, which means they can never be tampered with and can easily be verified by any potential employer.
+As of today, Ingenuity has issued roughly 300 Blockcerts to students completing workforce training programs.

-The long-term goal is to connect these digital diplomas with CNM’s open badge initiatives that communicate measurable skills along an education path, and then unlocking more summative academic records.
-Often referred to as “stackable certificates” they contain the history of previous accomplishments which preserves the learning pathway.
+In February of 2019, CNM began issuing open badges that communicate measurable skills along an education path, thus unlocking more summative academic records.
+Often referred to as “stackable certificates” they contain the history of previous accomplishments that preserves the learning pathway.